pinobatch/numism/docs/gb_emu_testing.md

 Yet in practice, it's safe on cartridges that completely decode SRAM or lack SRAM entirely.

-This exerciser shows that VBA 1.7 doesn't support echo RAM at all.
+This exerciser shows that VBA 1.7 doesn't support echo RAM.
 ```
 INST 70124E000000, AF 6900, BC A500, DE EFFF, HL CFFF
 ; disassembles to